akulkarni/record/README.md

 I don't like that.

 That's where Record comes in.
-It asks you a simple, reflective question every day.
+It asks you a simple, reflective question every day, via SMS.

 For example,
 - If you were to relive today, what would you do differently?
 - What was the most important thing you did today?
 - Whose life did you impact the most today?

+Answering is easy: just reply to the text message.

 Answers are encrypted and stored.
 So you can think of this like a daily diary.